openmpf/openmpf.github.io/docs/docs/CPP-Streaming-Component-API.md

 2. Invokes functions on the component library to obtain detection results
 3. Populates and sends the respective responses to the WFM

-The basic psuedocode for the Component Executable is as follows:
+The basic pseudocode for the Component Executable is as follows:

 ```c++
 while (has_next_frame) {